Tyler Shaw: 2018–present: Intuition and Tyler Shaw

 In December 2017, Shaw released the Christmas single "Silent Night", which was serviced to Canadian radio.
 He performed the song on CTV's Santa Claus Parade in November 2018, along with The Canadian Tenors and Johnny Orlando.
 The lead single from Shaw's second album was "Cautious", which was released in January 2018.
 The single reached top 10 at Canadian radio and was certified gold.

 His second studio album, Intuition (stylized in all caps) was released on September 28, 2018, by Sony Music Canada.
 Shaw performed at various iHeartRadio venues to promote the album.

 "With You", became the second single from Tyler’s sophomore album.
 The single is certified double platinum, and reached the top 5 on the Canadian radio charts and as peaked at #34 on the Canadian Billboard Hot 100 chart.
 The single reached #1 twice on the French BDS charts with the French duet version featuring French singer Sara Diamond.
 Tyler’s album INTUITION received a Juno Awards nomination for Pop Album of the Year in January 2019 and landed him a performance slot of the national broadcast of the Canadian awards show in March 2019 where he performed an acoustic rendition of "With You".

 The third and final single from the album, "To The Man Who Let Her Go", was released in May 2019 and reached the top 10 across 3 Canadian radio formats.
 The single is officially certified gold and the official music video, shot by The Young Astronauts, reached #1 on the Canadian iTunes music video chart.
 According to BDS / Nielsen Soundscan, Tyler’s single "With You" was the most played single at Canadian radio by a Canadian artist.

 In addition to writing, performing and producing music for his own project, Tyler has also produced and co-wrote songs for other artists including Ross Lynch, Victoria Duffield, Justin Tyler, Ryland James and Olivia Lunny.
 Tyler's self-titled third studio album was released on August 20, 2021.

 In 2023, he participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+In 2026, he performed at the installation ceremony for the 31st Governor General of Canada, Louise Arbour.

+In 2026, he was one of the performers at Surrey Canada Day at the Bill Reid Millennium Amphitheatre.